Outside toy kitchen: What is a mud kitchen?

 A mud kitchen is an outside toy kitchen that allows children to combine the joy and benefits of role play with all the sensory delights of mixing up mud.

+What is a mud kitchen? it’s whatever you need it to be!
 Kids love playing in the water and mud and there’s nothing better than mixing up a mud pie, making mud cakes or stirring a pot of mud soup to get the creative juices flowing and engage the senses.
+Mud kitchens are growing in popularity and tend to be especially popular amongst boys.
+Kids just love a play in the mud.

 Playing in an outside toy kitchen allows children to explore nature and get messy in a way they can’t do while playing indoors.
 And while mud kitchens are obviously great during the warmer months they are also a great way to encourage children to play outside in winter providing you have a good set of waterproofs.